Estonia

 -

-Wounds & Airborne.
+VACCINETDAP (Tetanus, Diphtheria & Pertussis) HOW DISEASE SPREADSWounds & Airborne.
 Only one adult booster of pertussis required.
+PREVENTIVE ACTIONS•Get vaccinated

 •Avoid touching body fluids